 Medtronic's Prestige® Artificial Spinal Disc was envisioned by University of Iowa neurosurgeon Vincent Treynelis, who wanted a device to replace a deteriorated disc in the neck while still allowing for movement between the vertebrae.
 Without the engineering experience to develop this on his own, he collaborated with Medtronic product engineer Greg Merik.
 Together, they produced the first artificial cervical disc commercially available in the United States.

-We are proud of our work with physicians and have policies to ensure our interactions with physicians are principled and appropriate.
+We are proud of our work with HCPs and have policies to ensure our interactions with HCPs are principled and appropriate.

-We understand the importance of public trust in collaboration and are committed to transparency in an effort to increase patient confidence and project our ability to work with physicians.
+We understand the importance of public trust in collaboration and are committed to transparency in an effort to increase patient confidence and project our ability to work with HCPs.